lightamadi-stack/BugSigDBcuration/Blood-Bacterial-16S-rRNA-Gene-Alterations-in-Women-with-Polycystic-Ovary-Syndrome/README.md

 ---

 ## 🗂️Data Sources
-- Figure 2A and Supplementary Figure S2
+- Figure 2A, 2B, Figure 3A and Supplementary Figure S2

 ---

 ## 🚫Excluded Analyses
 The following were excluded based on BugSigDB curation rules:
-- Figure 2A/B: Not curated due to higher-level taxonomy (phylum/order).
-Supplementary S2 provided more specific family-level results for the same taxa.
 - Figure 3B: Cladogram visualization of the same LEfSe results shown in Figure 3A; no unique taxa.
 - KEGG pathway analysis: Excluded — functional pathways are not curated in BugSigDB.
 - Alpha and Beta diversity analyses: Not curatable